r-h/maven-repository/README.md

 maven-repository
 ================

-Maven repository with artifacts some of my project depend on and could not be resolved otherwise.
+Maven repository with artifacts at least one of my project depends on and could not be resolved otherwise.

 These artifacts are considered legacy and are intended for internal use only.